Do I stop anticoagulation for Cataract Surgery?

 My eyes were done by the same hospital as where my pacemaker was installed.
 For years I am on a blood thinner called 'Ascal' and there was no need to stop using that.

 I think certain directives have changed over the years.
-Nowadays even the removal of a tooth or choose can be done in this way.
+Nowadays even the removal of a tooth can be done in this way.
 In the past the general advice was to stop using blood thinners 5 or 7 days before.
 This is no longer so...

 your pending surgery